 Whether you’re a grown-up, or younger, this amusement park is one of the things you have to do in The Netherlands in October.
 While it’s located outside, the park is opened year-round and when you’re visiting one of these must do’s and sees in The Netherlands, you will be around way fewer tourists than when you visit Madurodam in July.

 While my country isn’t well-known for having amazing castles, we do have a lot of beautiful Dutch castles in The Netherlands and Holland.
 One of the best things to do in The Netherlands during October is to bring these incredible fairytale castles a visit.

 Not only will you stay, mostly, dry during your visit (unless you’re walking through their estates and gardens: bring a raincoat), but you will also discover the incredible history of these important monuments in The Netherlands.
 From castles that date back to the 11th century to some of the most beautiful estates and English gardens of The Netherlands.
 Visiting these places in The Netherlands is one of the best things you can do when you visit my country.

 One of the things you have to do in The Netherlands & Amsterdam in October is to visit ADE.
 ADE is the Amsterdam Dance Event, which is the biggest event in the electronic music industry and it takes place in Amsterdam every year during October.

 Everyone from the electronic music industry is in town.
 Every DJ, producer and company.
 There are hundreds of parties, small festivals and gatherings that you can attend.
 As well as seminars and plenty of more.
 Whether you’re a fan of this type of music, a future producer or just curious, ADE is worth a visit.
-The date for 2019 is the 16th of October until the 20th of October.

 7. Explore your design dreams during Dutch Design Week